aljithkj02/NOTES/Docker.md

 3. What are containers?

+4. What is docker daemon?

+5. Docker architecture

-4. Why do we need Docker?
+6. Why do we need Docker?

-5. What can it do?
+7. What can it do?

-6. Run docker containers
+8. Run docker containers

-7. What is an image
+9. What is an image

+10. Docker commands

+11. Flags

-8. Create a docker image
+12. Create a docker image

-9. Networks in docker

-10. Docker compose
+13. Docker compose

-11. Docker concepts in depth

-12. Docker for windows/mac
+14. Docker registry

+15. Docker engine

+16. Docker networking

+17. Container orchestration

-13. Docker swarm
+18. Docker swarm

-14. Docker vs Kubernetes
+19. Kubernetes

  <hr>